Ponmagal Vandhal: Critical reception

 In a positive review, Ranjani Krishnakumar of Firstpost rated 3.5 out of 5 stars stating "Ponmagal Vandhal fits perfectly into Jyotika's pursuit.
 Every film is a milestone in her single-minded journey of women's empowerment.
 This milestone is one of empathy.
 Ponmagal Vandhal is the story of Venba who put herself in the shoes of another woman.
 But it is also a clarion call for all of us to believe women's stories." and further went on to say "To appreciate Jyotika's filmography, one must buy into her pursuit.
 During promotions for the film, she has been repeatedly saying that the 'message' in the film is what attracted her to it.
 And that she wants to make films that her children are proud of.
 Naturally, her films come with a lot of editorialising.
 Ponmagal Vandhal is no different."
-Janani K of India Today gave 3 out of 5 stars saying "Ponmagal Vandhal starring Jyotika delivers a strong message about the judicial system, sexual abuse and the trauma that survivors go through.
+Janani K of India Today gave 3 out of 5 stars, saying it "delivers a strong message about the judicial system, sexual abuse and the trauma that survivors go through.
 Apart from a few flaws in the screenplay, the film touches upon a sensitive topic that the country doesn't quite pay heed to."

 Hindustan Times-based critic Haricharan Pudipeddi wrote "Jyotika's films, unlike most women-centric Tamil films, aren't run-of-the-mill and always serve a purpose.
 Ponmagal Vandhal, too, has a purpose and it's a laudable attempt by first-time filmmaker JJ Fredrick, who gives us a legal drama that asks quite a few uncomfortable questions about the safety of young girls.
 The court-room scenes get slightly dramatic, but the message never gets preachy".
-Behindwoods rated 2.75 out of 5 stars stating "Jyothika's Ponmagal Vandhal is a valuable film, that must be watched by everyone for the hard hitting message it drives home".
 Sowmya Rajendran of The News Minute gave 3 out of 5 stars and said, "Ponmagal Vandhal is ambitious in what it wants to do and Fredrick has good instincts as a filmmaker.
 He only needs to trust his material and medium more."